Mandya district

-Mandya District is an administrative district of Karnataka, India.
-The district is bordered on the south by Mysore and Chamarajangar districts, on the west by Hassan District, on the north by Tumkur District and on the east by Ramanagara district.
+Mandya district is an administrative district of Karnataka, India.
 The district Mandya was carved out of larger Mysore district in the year 1939.

-Mandya is the main town in Mandya District.
+Mandya is the main town in Mandya district.
 As of 2011, the district population was 1,808,680 (of which 16.03% was urban).

 Geography

 Mandya district is located between north latitude 12°13' to 13°04' N and east longitude 76°19' to 77°20' E. It is bounded by Mysore district to the west and southwest, Tumkur district to the northeast, Chamrajnagar district to the south, Hassan district to the northwest, and Ramanagar district to the east.
 It has an area of 4961 sqkm.
-The administrative center of Mandya District is Mandya City.
+The administrative center of Mandya district is Mandya City.

 Rivers

 Mandya District has five rivers: Kaveri River and four tributaries main Hemavathi, Shimsha, Lokapavani, Veeravaishnavi.

 Administrative divisions

 Mandya district consists of 7 taluks grouped under 2 subdivisions.
 The Mandya subdivision comprises Mandya, Maddur and Malavalli taluks, while the Pandavapura subdivision comprises Pandavapura, Srirangapatna, Nagamangala and Krishnarajpet Taluks.